uswatun05/uswatun05/README.md

-## Hellow All i'am uswatun hasanah👋
+## Hellow all i'am uswatun hasanah👋

 <!--
 **uswatun05/uswatun05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.